 280061B3-E6A0-4D7A-87D4-3960CFF5618A.jpeg

-Bee Haven Honey Farm looks out on the village of Putnamville across the North Branch of the Winooski River, which is named for the Abenaki word for wild onions, or what we call ramps here now, which have always been plentiful on the ridge lines of this valley, just east of the Green Mountains of Worcester, Mt.
-Hunger, Mount Putnam, White Rock Mt. and Hogback Mt.
+Bee Haven Honey Farm looks out on the village of Putnamville, across the North Branch of the Winooski River, named for the Abenaki word for wild onions, or what are called ramps in Vt. now, which have always been plentiful on the eastern ridge lines of this valley with the Green Mountains of Worcester, Mt.
+Hunger, Mount Putnam, White Rock Mt. and Hogback Mt. on the west.

 8CE39FC5-05DA-4407-A61C-624EC6C42EBA.jpg

-Being around bee swarms is a joy and a blessing.
+Being around bee swarms is a special joy and a blessing.

 C117A75D-A4D7-4978-AEE1-5D3CF45F079B_1_201_a.jpeg

-A gathering of wax and propolis from hive nooks for use in an infused body butter, alongside some spring violets and violas for use in a vinegar.
-Did you know violas have similar properties to violets and can be used in similar ways?
+A gathering of wax and propolis from hive nooks to use in an infused body butter, alongside some spring violets and violas for use in a vinegar.
+Did you know violas have similar properties to violets and thus can be used in similar ways?

 D5C77694-16D7-4706-9940-DE9093F01D1D_1_201_a.jpeg

 Find a blooming hawthorn tree in the spring and spend some time sitting underneath it.
-What a wonderful way to experience the magic of pollinators and plants and the cycles of the seasons.
+It’s a wonderful way to experience the magic of pollinators local to your scene and to the feel the connections between plants and insects, the earth, the cycles of the seasons.
+As above, so below and all around.

 41437F96-4259-4DB4-9708-2C20FB112E6B.jpeg

-Bee Haven was somewhat notorious for using old hive equipment, much of it inherited from the original beekeepers that passed on their hives and apiaries to Rick.
-Old is wonderful.
+Bee Haven was somewhat notorious for the use of old, sometimes decrepit hive equipment, much of it inherited from the even longer ago beekeepers who passed on their hives and apiaries to Rick.
+Old is truly wonderful.

 15984CAA-8285-4E3D-88CB-AC68968BE75E.jpeg

-Oh, the rose petals and the fresh honey!
+Oh, the times with rose petals and fresh honey.

 B7823274-9F7A-4702-A631-750E9E7FD292.jpeg

-Happy to have this picture of the time I was laying under a peak-blooming Basswood/Linden tree and saw this beautiful big hawk fly over, in between the branches.
+Happy to have completely inadvertently captured this picture the afternoon I was laying under a peak-blooming Basswood/Linden tree and this beautiful hawk did a fly over.

 xvdha8ZVSly9jPbpWDQExQ.jpg

-Honeybees don’t feed on digitalis flowers because their tongues aren’t long enough to reach inside their deep and furry flower passages, though some of the largest pollinator bumble bees will give it a shot.
+Honeybees don’t feed on digitalis flowers because their tongues aren’t long enough to reach inside their deep and furry flower passages, though some of the largest pollinator bumble bees will give it a shot and is it ever fun when you capture this happening.
 Let this not keep us from growing all the digitalis flowers, including this dreamy favorite, the Grecian Foxglove.

 01119A18-692E-4CB8-BAD7-5DD945A3367B_1_201_a.jpeg

-Working in the garden involves being a little more careful when you’re sharing it with lots of honeybees and other pollinators also up to their tending.
-They aren’t interested in stinging you but it happens when you step or sit on them while they’re getting up to their own work.
+Working in the garden involves being a little more careful when you share it with lots of honeybees, along with all the other pollinators, if you don’t want to be stung regularly.
+They aren’t interested in stinging you.
+Instead, it happens when you step or sit on them while they’re getting up to their own important work.
 It can help to remember this for those afraid of them.
-They’re not seeking you.
-You’re sitting on them or rubbing up against them and surprising their space and work.
+They’re not seeking to sting you, you’re shocking them and endangering their lives as you wander around like the big, unaware galumphs humans often are in these times.
+Going slowly and carefully, while keeping your awareness on the presence of the little buzzers is all it takes to avoid this.

 fullsizeoutput_1d65.jpeg